EEOB-BioData/BCB546X-R/_episodes/03-data-structures-and-data-subsetting.md

 ~~~
 {: .output}

-So now that we've created a dummy vector to play with, how do we get at its
-contents?

 ### Accessing elements using their indices

 To extract elements of a vector we can give their corresponding index, starting